qooxdoo/qooxdoo/docs/configuration/api.md

 the API, you could also separate it out into a reusable library that has no code, just your API calls to enable SASS compilation.

-The next section contains a working example of a SASS compilation step incorporated via the API - there might be some work to make it truely reusable and production ready, but it illustrates one way to enable SASS compilation for all libraries.
+The next section contains a working example of a SASS compilation step incorporated via the API - there would be some work to make it truly reusable and production ready, but it illustrates one way to add functionality to compilation for all libraries.

 ## Working Example: How to add sass call for mobile projects